 It is worth remembering that you may be required to have a Electrical Installation Condition Report (a.k.a Periodic Inspection Report, Fixed Wiring Report!) conducted for insurance and licensing purposes.

-If you would like a Fixed Wiring quotation, please complete the quotation form on the right or call us to learn more.
+If you would like a Fixed Wiring quotation, please complete the quotation form (fast link at the top of this page)or call us and we can discuss your exact requirements.

 Likewise, if you also need PAT Testing, look no further as we perform expert PAT Testing too!